Physics prospects with the second oscillation maximum at Deep Underground Neutrino Experiment: Experimental inputs

 \subsection{Beam tunes used}

-The fluxes considered in the present work are plotted as a function of energy in Fig.~\ref{fig:flux}. \begin{itemize} \item {\bf{LE flux :}} The standard wideband beam used in almost all studies of DUNE is derived from proton beam of energy 80 GeV~\cite{Acciarri:2015uup,dunefluxes}.
-By virtue of its wideband nature, the LE beam is also sensitive to regions above and below the first oscillation maximum. \item {\bf{$2^{nd}$ maxima flux :}} The neutrino beam at the $2^{nd}$ maxima is obtained using a 3 MW, 8 GeV proton beam which could be generated by the PIP-III superconducting linac option~\cite{pip}. \end{itemize}
+The fluxes considered in the present work are plotted as a function of energy in Fig.~\ref{fig:flux}.

+\begin{itemize} \item {\bf{LE flux :}} The standard wide-band beam used in our studies of DUNE is derived from a proton beam of energy 80 GeV~\cite{Acciarri:2015uup,dunefluxes} coupled with a target and focusing system design optimized using a genetic algorithm (GA) for maximal sensitivity to CP violation.
+By virtue of its wide-band nature, the LE beam is also sensitive to regions above and below the first oscillation maximum and covers part of the region of the second oscillation maximum.
+In the initial running period of DUNE - here assumed to be 5 years, the LE beam will operate at 1.1MW of power from the Fermilab accelerator complex after the Proton Improvement Plan (PIP) II upgrades.
+A further set of upgrades aimed at replacing the aging 8 GeV booster (PIP-III) ~\cite{pip} is planned during DUNE operations which will double the power of the LE beam to 2.2 MW @ 80 GeV. \item {\bf{$2^{nd}$ maxima flux :}} The neutrino beam at the $2^{nd}$ maxima is obtained using a 3 MW, 8 GeV proton beam which could be generated by the PIP-III SRF linac option~\cite{pip}.
+The target and focusing system design is assumed to be identical to the LE beam system.
+If PIP-III is realized using the pulsed SRF linac option, both the 2.2 MW 80 GeV wide-band beam and the 8 GeV 3MW beam could potentially run simultaneously which is what is assumed in this study. \end{itemize}

 The beamline details for the two fluxes are listed in Table~\ref{tab:flux}.